 Then another comes to you and says: “I don’t think Sylvania is responsible for the meteor strikes.
 Directing an asteroid strike is really hard.
 Sylvania doesn’t even have a space program.”
 You reply, “But the meteors struck cities close to Sylvania, and their investors knew it, and the ambassador came right out and admitted it!”
 Again, these three arguments outweigh the first (by three arguments against one argument), so you keep your belief that Sylvania is responsible.

-The problem, of course, is that by rehearsing arguments you already knew, you are double-counting the evidence This would be a grave sin even if you double-counted all the evidence.
-(Imagine a scientist who does an experiment with 50 subjects and fails to obtain statistically significant results, so he counts all the data twice.)
+The problem, of course, is that by rehearsing arguments you already knew, you are double-counting the evidence.
+This would be a grave sin even if you double-counted all the evidence.
+(Imagine a scientist who does an experiment with 50 subjects and fails to obtain statistically significant results, so the scientist counts all the data twice.)

 But to selectively double-count only some evidence is sheer farce.
 I remember seeing a cartoon as a child, where a villain was dividing up loot using the following algorithm: “One for you, one for me.
 One for you, one-two for me.
 One for you, one-two-three for me.”

-As I emphasized yesterday, even if a cherished belief is true, a rationalist may sometimes need to downshift the probability while integrating all the evidence.
+As I emphasized in the last essay, even if a cherished belief is true, a rationalist may sometimes need to downshift the probability while integrating all the evidence.
 Yes, the balance of support may still favor your cherished belief.
 But you still have to shift the probability down—yes, down—from whatever it was before you heard the contrary evidence.
 It does no good to rehearse supporting arguments, because you have already taken those into account.

 And yet it does appear to me that when people are confronted by a new counterargument, they search for a justification not to downshift their confidence, and of course they find supporting arguments they already know.
 I have to keep constant vigilance not to do this myself!
 It feels as natural as parrying a sword-strike with a handy shield.